-‘Teen Mom OG’s Farrah Abraham: ‘I Will Not Attend My Mother’s Wedding’
+‘Teen Mom OG’s’ Farrah Abraham: ‘I Will Not Attend My Mother’s Wedding’

 Farrah Abraham has already been starting drama on the show with her mother and fellow cast mates.
 In the last episode of the show, she told her mother to “shut up” and labeled her an “argument starter” when Debra was attempting to share her feelings about having to sleep in the same room as her ex-husband.

 And although Farrah Abraham says she’s “done with drama,” it seems like it follows her wherever she goes.
 The Teen Mom 2 star has been feuding with Girls Next Door and Kendra On Top star, Kendra Wilkinson.
-She has already inserted herself into the middle of conversations Kendra is sharing with her mother, Patti, which has started arguments between the three.
+She has already inserted herself into the middle of conversations that Kendra is sharing with her mother, Patti, which has started arguments between the three.

 Kendra Wilkinson expressed displeasure and distaste for Farrah, stating that she didn’t like to be in the same room as the Abrahams.
 She felt their problems were “weird” and “not real or raw.”